NolanDonahue/Angular-Local-SOP/README.md

 SopViewer is a portable Angular SOP workspace for organizing procedures, searching content, and exporting selected modules to Word.

-## What changed in this version

-- SOP and glossary content are bundled into TypeScript at build time (`npm run bundle-data`), so runtime JSON fetches are not required.
-- Portable builds support `file://` usage with routing fallbacks in `src/main.ts`.
-- A file-static build option is available to emit a single non-module app bundle for environments with stricter static hosting constraints.
-- Theme preference (dark/light) is persisted in browser storage.

 ## Content source files

 All editable business content stays in JSON: